 Well, we seek out the finest natural and organic foods available, maintain the strictest quality standards in the industry, and have an unshakeable commitment to sustainable agriculture.
 Add to that the excitement and fun we bring to shopping for groceries, and you start to get a sense of what we’re all about.
 Oh yeah, we’re a mission-driven company too.
 If you are interested in learning about our business practices and what makes us tick, check out our Core Values, Quality Standards, Declaration of Interdependence, and more.

 Join the Environmental Action Committee of West Marin

 Follow us on Facebook and stay up-to-date on Festival Happenings & Events.

 Bird images by Keith Hansen.
-Color illustrations from the forthcoming book, A Guide to the Birds of the Sierra Nevada, by Ted Beedy, Ed Pandolfino and Keith Hansen.
-Copyright on all pictures by Keith Hansen 1997-2009.
+Color illustrations from the 2013 UC Press book, Birds of the Sierra Nevada, by Ted Beedy, Ed Pandolfino and Keith Hansen.
+Copyright on all pictures by Keith Hansen 1997-2014.
 All Rights Reserved.